kristaxying/CytoBulk/README.md

 # System requirements

 We have tested the package on the following systems:
-- Linux: Ubuntu 20
+- Linux: Ubuntu 20 (GPU 3080)
-- Windows: Windows 11 Enterprise
+- Windows: Windows 11 Enterprise (CPU)

 # Installation Guide